keane-fernandes/c-turtle/README.md

   <br>
 </h1>

-<h4 align="center">A C implementation of the LOGO programming language with an Assembly extension.</h4>
+<h4 align="center">A C implementation of the LOGO programming language with an ARM Assembly extension.</h4>

 <p align="center">
   <a href="#Features">Features</a> |